-Selina Norris Gray, the daughter of Leonard and Sally Norris, was a second-generation Arlington slave.
+Selina Norris Gray, the daughter of Leonard and Sally Norris, was a second-generation Arlington enslaved person.
 Selina Norris and Thornton Gray were married by an Episcopal clergyman in the same room of the house where Mary Custis had married Robert E. Lee in 1831.
-While the church recognized the marriage, the union of slaves was not legally binding.
-Slaves, as property, could not enter into legally binding contracts.
-Selina and Thornton would have eight children and raised their family in a single room in the South Slave Quarters.
+While the church recognized the marriage, the unions of enslaved people were not legally binding.
+Enslaved people, as property, could not enter into legally binding contracts.
+Selina and Thornton would have eight children and raise their family in a single room in the South Slave Quarters.

-Selina was the personal maid of Mrs. Robert E. Lee and the two enjoyed a very close relationship.
-In 1861, under the threat of union occupation, the Lee family evacuated Arlington and Mrs. Lee left the household keys, symbolizing authority, responsibility and her trust to Selina Gray.
+Selina was the personal maid of Mrs. Robert E. Lee.
+In 1861, under the threat of union occupation, the Lee family evacuated Arlington and Mrs. Lee entrusted the household keys, symbolizing that the responsibility of the families material possessions was left to Selina Gray.
 Locked away inside Arlington House were many of the “Washington Treasures.”
 These pieces were cherished family heirlooms that had once belonged to Mrs. Lee's great-grandmother, Martha Custis Washington, and President George Washington.